north2arctic/north2arctic.github.io/_posts/2021-08-23-mighty-copper-river.md

 <figure>
     <img src="/assets/images/08-23/trestle.jpg">
     <figcaption>
 We walked on the old railroad to get around Wood Canyon, where we could see old trestles and tunnels carved in the rock.
-The first few miles are still being used by fishermen but the tail is heavily overgrown after that.
+The first few miles are still being used by fishermen but the trail is heavily overgrown after that.
     </figcaption>
 </figure>